spoddutur/spark-notes/deep_dive_into_storage_formats.md

 1. Tweaked its execution engine to perform vector operations and attained data level parallelism at algorithm level
 2. Spark moved from row-based to columnar in-memory data enabling themselves for further SIMD optimisations like data striping for better cache and other advantages listed below.

-### What opportunities did columnar format opened up?
+### What opportunities did columnar storage open up?
 1. **Regular data access vs Complicated off-set computation:** Data access is more regular in columnar format.
 For example, if we have an integer, we always access them 4 bytes apart.
 That’s very nice for the cpu.
 With row-based format there’s complicated offset computation to know where am I.
 2. **Denser storage:** Because the nature of the data is homogeneous, we can apply better compression techniques according to the data type.
 3. **Compatibility and zero serialization:** Columnar format is more compatible because many high performance systems already use columnar like numpy, tensorflow etc. Add on top of it, with spark having them in memory implies zero serialisation and zero copy.
 For example, most of our spark plan is evaluated in spark and at the end of it we want to call tensor flow and when its done, we want to get back.
 With spark using columnar in-memory format, that’s compatible with tensorflow.
 So, its gonna be done without ever having to do serialisation etc. It just works together.
 4. **More Extensions:** Lastly, having columnar format gives us more options to extend the system in future.
 When the data is homogeneous, its easier to process encoded data in place.
 It also improves spark’s in-memory columnar-cache.
-With Columnar + Vectorization, we can leverage GPU’s better i.e., you can offload to GPU better and avail its advanced hardware techniques.
+Having homogenous columnar data paves way for future off-loading the processing to GPU's and TPU's to avail its advanced hardwares.

 **Performance Benchmarking:**
 - Let's benchmark **Spark 1.x Columnar** data (Vs) **Spark 2.x Vectorized Columnar** data.